Why is Cubic launching this vision now?

 This is a difficult question to answer because it is not entirely within Cubic’s control.

-Cubic expect to have developed, tested, piloted and deployed the four constituent parts of NextCity in the next three years.
+Cubic expects to have developed, tested, piloted and deployed the four constituent parts of NextCity in the next three years.
 It is unlikely that there will be a single "big bang" deployment of NextCity; rather, it will be a gradual introduction of the various components depending on the existing maturity of the Intelligent Transport Systems (ITS) within any given city.
 By far the biggest challenge for all cities will be aligning the interests of all operators, be they public, private or public-private, to enable the integration of their transport infrastructure, and the policies that govern that transport infrastructure, to make better use of the overall transport asset – which may mean incentivizing or deterring patronage away from any given mode.

 It is clear that city planners, transport authorities and government are already debating how to overcome this challenge.
 In parallel with developing the enabling technology, Cubic will be contributing to this debate with the goal of creating an environment ready for the technology by the time that the technology is ready.